ethmarks/ethmarks.github.io/content/blog/mfm.md

 </video>
 ```

 The usage of the term "GIF" is obviously derived from the [GIF image format](https://en.wikipedia.org/wiki/GIF), even though GIFs aren't in the list of supported video formats.
-GIFs are extremely bad at storing videos and are inferior in every way to [WebM AV1](https://en.wikipedia.org/wiki/AV1), so developers are discouraged for using them.
+GIFs are extremely bad at storing videos and are inferior in every way to [WebM AV1](https://en.wikipedia.org/wiki/AV1), so developers are discouraged from using them.
 "GIF" has just become the colloquial term for a short, looping, muted animation, so I decided to just roll with it and use that as the reserved syntax.
 MFM media animations are related only in spirit to GIF images.

 #### YouTube